PracticalAstronomyCrew/knowledgebase/docs/source/pm/p3-variable-stars.rst

     * Further for this project

-        * Next you need to align all of your images -- but no not combine them
+       	* You need to align all of your images -- but no not combine them
-        * For each filter, you will do relative photometry (measuring brightness) over time to create a light curve
+        * For each filter the you are assigned, you will do relative photometry (measuring brightness) over time to create a light curve
         * Identify other, non-variable, stars in the field to use as reference

     * Further Analysis for this project